Overview

 A single simulation run tells you what happens with one set of inputs.
 An experiment tells you what happens across many.
 Experiments in ProDex let you compare multiple scenarios side by side — different model configurations, different schedules, different parameters — and see how your KPIs change across them.
 Combined with Monte Carlo simulation, experiments also answer a deeper question: not just what your expected performance is, but how confident you should be in that number.What Is Monte Carlo Simulation?

-When viewing results for a single Monte Carlo case, you see:- Statistical summaries for each KPI — mean, standard deviation, median, and percentiles (25th, 75th, 90th, 95th, 99th)
+When viewing Monte Carlo results for a single Snapshot, you see:- Statistical summaries for each KPI — mean, standard deviation, median, and percentiles (25th, 75th, 90th, 95th, 99th)

 - Histograms showing the distribution of each KPI across all seeds